- House Plants

 Orchids need plenty of indirect sunlight while in the growing cycle The perfect place for growing orchids is a south-facing windowsill, where the plant will receive indirect sunlight without getting too hot.
 Although you may be tempted to place an orchid in a sun-rich area, keep in mind that leaving an orchid too close to a hot window could actually cook the plant and change the color of the leaves altogether.

 Unlike other plants that prefer dense organic potting soil, orchids prefer a rougher mix that is airier and lighter.
-Look for a potting mix specifically for orchids, or use large chunks of bark to help anchor the plant’s rhizome (root-like) portion in the pot, while providing the adequate amount of air to circulate around the roots.
+Look for a potting mix specifically intended for orchids, or use large chunks of bark to help anchor the plant’s rhizome (root-like) portion in the pot, while providing the adequate amount of air to circulate around the roots.
 Looser potting medium will also lessen the amount of water accumulation around your orchid.

-Orchids thrive with brief dry spells between waterings, so only water the plant with the potting mix is dry to the touch about 1 inch down.
-Avoid standing water, or the plant’s roots may rot and cause the plant to die altogether.
+Orchids thrive with brief dry spells between watering, so only water the plant with the potting mix is dry to the touch about 1 inch down.
+Avoid adding too much water- an orchid in standing water may develop root-rot and cause the plant to die altogether.
 If you are concerned about over-watering, consider adding an ice cube (or two) to the soil every day or so; this infrequent moisture allows for the orchid to slowly absorb the water.